If you lived in Florida during the early

 In 2000, The U.S. Congress passed the Comprehensive Everglades Restoration Plan, but politicians allowed it to expire, rather than to face its monetary cost.

-Every Floridan who loves to drink clean water, view the scenic wilderness that defines Florida or just wants a swim in waters alive with reefs, should take a moment to read the plan online before the next election.
+Every Floridan who loves to drink clean water, view the scenic wilderness that defines Florida or just wants a swim in waters alive with reefs, should take a moment to read the plan online before the next election and make their voices heard.